sabinpark/ECE382_Lab8/README.md

 #### Bonus Functionality [Debugging]
 N/A

+## Competition
+Jeff 2.0 had his debut today in the ECE Robot Maze Competition.
+The competition consisted of going through the maze and exiting through Door #3.
+Though his practice run was a 10.48 seconds the other day, he still managed to pull off a 14.34 seconds for today's competition.
+I think Jeff 2.0 was a bit nervous and his hardware started to get a bit hot...but regardless, good job, Jeff 2.0!

 ## Documentation
 * C2C Sean Bapty gave me advice to use my `stop()` methods in between other movement calls